 Produced, engineered, and mixed by David Plakon

-The 1975 are an English rock band originating from Manchester.
-The group consists of lead vocalist and rhythm guitarist Matthew "Matty" Healy, lead guitarist Adam Hann, bassist Ross MacDonald, and drummer George Daniel.
+The 1975 are an English pop rock band originally formed in 2002 in Wilmslow, Cheshire.
+Now based in Manchester, the band consists of lead vocalist and rhythm guitarist Matthew Healy, lead guitarist Adam Hann, bassist Ross MacDonald, and drummer George Daniel.